DisnakeDev/guide/docs/100-getting-started/101-making-your-application.md

-# Creating Your Application
+# Creating your application

 The steps mentioned further in this markdown are essentially a copy of the steps [mentioned in the docs]({{ disnakedocs }}/discord.html).
 Therefore, you can follow the steps from either resource.

 !!!
 Note

-    If you have already made your bot application, you can skip this document and move on to [`coding-your-bot`](./002-coding-your-bot.md).
+    If you have already made your bot application, you can skip this document and move on to [`coding-your-bot`](./102-coding-your-bot.md).

-## Creating a Bot Account
+## Creating a bot account

 In order to work with the library and the Discord API in general, we must first create a Discord Bot account.